hoangduytran/blender-manual/manual/editors/preferences/animation.rst

 Timecode Style
    Format of timecodes displayed when not displaying timing in terms of frames.

+   :Minimal Info:
-   The format uses '+' as a separator for sub-second frame numbers, with left and right truncation of the timecode as necessary.
+      Most compact representation, uses '+' as separator for sub-second frame numbers, with left and right truncation of the timecode as necessary.
+   :SMPTE (Full): Full SMPTE timecode (format is HH:MM:SS:FF).
+   :SMPTE (Compact):
+      SMPTE timecode showing minutes, seconds, and frames only -- hours are also shown if necessary, but not by default.
+   :Compact with Decimals:
+      Similar to SMPTE (Compact), except that the decimal part of the second is shown instead of frames.
+   :Only Seconds: Direct conversion of frame numbers to seconds.

 .. _bpy.types.PreferencesView.view_frame_type: